MarcGuiot/budgetview/prevayler/root/Readme.txt

 Learning Prevayler 1-2-3
 ============================
 The prevalence concepts are ridiculously simple.
-Unlike using a database, though, writing an application using a prevalence layer actually requires you to know OO.
+Unlike using a globsDB, though, writing an application using a prevalence layer actually requires you to know OO.

 1- Read the "Object Prevalence Skeptical FAQ" in the "docs" directory.
 2- Run the demos above and understand their source code.
 Use the javadoc in the "docs/api/beginners" directory as a reference.